bookercodes/articles/input-validation-in-express-with-express-validator.md

 ### Extending express-validator
 Sometimes your validation rules will be too complex to convey using the built-in validation functions alone.
 Fortunately, express-validator allows you to define custom validation functions.

-To illustrate custom validation functions, imagine that the user is asked to enter exactly two, _unique_, comma-delimited values.
+To illustrate custom validation functions, imagine that the user is asked to enter exactly two, unique, comma-delimited values.

 Valid inputs would include: